yuke-xie/yuke-xie.github.io/_pages/about.md

 ---
 ## About me
-Hello, my name is Yuke, I am a 2nd year PhD student in Geophysics at Mines Paris - PSL, and I am also a member of the Horizon 2020-Marie Skłodowska-Curie Actions-COFUND [European program AI4theSciences](https://psl.eu/en/research/major-research-projects/european-programs/ai4thesciences-doctoral-program) at PSL Reasearch University.
-I'm the parent of a British Shorthair🐱 and I love cycling.
+Hello, my name is Yuke from China living in Paris, I am a final (3rd) year PhD student in ML & Geophysics at Mines Paris - PSL, and I am also a member of the Horizon 2020-Marie Skłodowska-Curie Actions-COFUND [European program AI4theSciences](https://psl.eu/en/research/major-research-projects/european-programs/ai4thesciences-doctoral-program) at PSL Reasearch University.
+I'm the parent of a British Shorthair🐱 and I love sports.
 <!-- Ni-hao, nay-hoh, Hello, Bonjour, Hallo -->

 ✉  [yuke.xie@minesparis.psl.eu](mailto:yuke.xie@minesparis.psl.eu])